Kmeakin/walrus-report/src/30-implementation.md

 in this section].

-The job of lexing Walrus code was therefore delegated to the excellent lexer-generator `Logos` ^[See https://github.com/maciejhirsz/logos]. `Logos` accepts a description of a language's lexical syntax expressed via a *regular-expression* matching each token, and generates an optimised Rust program to perform the lexical analysis. `Logos` also allows providing a handwritten function to lex a single token, when that token's structure cannot
+The job of lexing Walrus code was therefore delegated to the excellent lexer-generator `Logos` ^[TODO cite See https://github.com/maciejhirsz/logos].
+`Logos` accepts a description of a language's lexical syntax expressed via a *regular-expression* matching each token, and generates an optimised Rust program to perform the lexical analysis. `Logos` also allows providing a handwritten function to lex a single token, when that token's structure cannot